Deaths in Leitrim - Tuesday, November 27, 2018

 Anna Reynolds (née Bohan), Eslin Bridge P.O., Mohill, Leitrim

-Reynolds (nee Bohan), Ann, Eslin Bridge P.O., Mohill, Co Leitrim.
-25th November 2018.
 Predeceased by her beloved husband Denny.
 Peacefully at her home, surrounded by her loving family.
 Cherished mother of Denis (Don), Mary, Anne (McGowan) (Drumlish),Tom (Stranorlar) and Joseph (Joe).
 Sadly missed by her loving family, sister-in-law Nell Bohan, son-in-law Frank McGowan, daughters-in-law Cait and Terry, grandchildren, great grandson, nephews, nieces, relatives, neighbours and friends.
 Reposing at her residence on Tuesday from twelve noon until four o'clock.
-Removal on Tuesday evening to arrive at St Patrick's Church, Mohill at seven o'clock.
-Mass of the Resurrection at eleven o'clock on Wednesday.
+Mass of the Resurrection this morning, Wednesday at 11am.
 Burial afterwards in the adjoining cemetery.
 Family flowers only please.

 Daniel John (Danny) McGee, Drumlish, Longford

 New York, USA.
 Deeply regretted by his heartbroken family, parents Don, Colleen, brother Brian, sister Eva, uncle Tim, Denise, cousins Daniel and Nicole (USA), relatives and a large circle of friends.
-Reposing at the family residence Tuesday from 5 o'clock until 9 o'clock and on Wednesday from 2 o'clock to 5 o'clock and 6 o'clock to 8 o'clock.
+Reposing at the family residence today, Wednesday from 2pm-5pm and 6pm to 8pm.
 Family time outside reposing times.
 Removal Thursday morning to St. Mary's Church, Drumlish for Funeral Mass at 12 noon followed by burial in local cemetery.
 Family flowers only with donations, if desired, to Pieta House.